vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 resources and data sources covering layer 2, layer 3, firewall (distributed and centralized), tags, load balancerand IP allocation (DHCP, IP pools, IP blocks etc...).
-This typically allowsto expose new capabilities such as vRFlite on the Tier-0 which are only made available from the Policy API.While you can still build topologies from the imperative API and existing config files will continue to work, the recommendation is to build logical topologies from the declarative API(Policy Objects).The resources and data sources using the policy API have _policy_ in their name.
+This typically allowsto expose new capabilities such as vRFlite on the Tier-0 which are only made available from the Policy API.
+While you can still build topologies from the imperative API and existing config files will continue to work, the recommendation is to build logical topologies from the declarative API(Policy Objects).The resources and data sources using the policy API have _policy_ in their name.
 All these resources